Here East, London, September 2025

 The script of the GitHub Action which does this is below.
 It is saved in the app repo as a yaml file at the location /.github/workflows/app_launch_to_play.yml.

-This post covers the steps of the action in turn.
+This post covers the parts of the action in turn.

 name: Deploy to Google Play